-Breaking the contract will cost more than signing a shorter contract many times.
+Breaking the contract will cost more than signing a shorter contract every year.

 Technology is changing EVERY DAY.

-It is hard to be 100% sure, for even the most credible companies, to say that they will be able to keep up.
+It is hard to be 100% sure that the company will be able to keep up.

 Our computer programmers are learning about the newest advancements in technology every day.